uvarc/rc-website/content/userinfo/rivanna/software/gaussian.md

 echo $PATH
 ```

-# Single-Core SLURM Script
+# Single-Core Slurm Script
-This is a SLURM job command file to run a Gaussian 16 batch job.
+This is a Slurm job command file to run a Gaussian 16 batch job.
 In this example, the Gaussian 16 input is in the file `h2o.com`.
 If no output file is specified, it will go to `h2o.log`.
 The script assumes it will be submitted from the user's `/scratch` directory and the input file is in the same directory.
 Gaussian also tends to use a lot of memory, so we make sure to request the amount per core that is available.
 We pass that to g16 with the `-m` flag.
-Be sure the value is less than or equal to what you request from SLURM.
+Be sure the value is less than or equal to what you request from Slurm.
 ```
 #!/bin/bash
 #SBATCH --tasks=1